vijayraavi/architecture-center/docs/cloud-adoption/governance/deployment-acceleration/compliance-processes.md

 ## Violation triggers and enforcement actions

 Because noncompliance with configuration policies can lead to critical service disruption risks, the Cloud Governance team should have visibility into serious policy violations.
-Ensure IT staff have clear escalation paths for reporting configuration compliance issues to the governance team members best suited to identify and verify that policy issues are mitigated.
+Ensure IT staff have clear escalation paths for reporting configuration compliance issues to the governance team members best suited to identify and verify that policy issues are mitigated once detected.

 When violations are detected, you should take actions to realign with policy as soon as possible.
 Your IT team can automate most violation triggers using the tools outlined in the [Deployment Acceleration toolchain for Azure](toolchain.md).